 Deletion is permanent and cannot be undone.
 The rounds on the deleted scorecards are permanently removed from their players' scoring records.
-When a scorecard is deleted, all of the rounds, scores and other data for those rounds is deleted too.
+When a scorecard is deleted, all of the rounds, scores and other data for those rounds are deleted too.

-Note: If the Remove button is not available (the button is dim), either there are no scorecards in the list selected for deletion, or the scorecard list has been locked to prevent the addition or removal of scorecards (see "" on page 11).
+Note: If the Remove button is not available (the button is dim), either there are no scorecards in the list selected for deletion, or the scorecard list has been locked to prevent the addition or removal of scorecards (see "Authorization" on page 10).